MicrosoftDocs/visualstudio-docs/docs/vsto/visual-studio-tools-for-office-runtime.md

 The Visual Studio 2010 Tools for Office Runtime (VSTO Runtime) ships with various versions of Visual Studio and Microsoft Office and follows the support lifecycle of the parent product.

-It is also [available to download](https://aka.ms/VSTORuntimeDownload) and install independently.
+It's also [available to download](https://aka.ms/VSTORuntimeDownload) and install independently.
 The versions of VSTO Runtime that are available on the download center follow the support lifecycle of the latest version of Microsoft Office that was available at the time of its release.

-It is recommended that developers install the latest version of the VSTO Runtime with their applications.
-It will be supported when running with supported versions Office.
-If the VSTO Runtime needs to be serviced, only the latest version will be updated.
+It's recommended that developers install the latest version of the VSTO Runtime with their applications.
+It is supported when running with supported versions Office.
+If the VSTO Runtime needs to be serviced, only the latest version is updated.

 The following is a list of the VSTO Runtime releases and the corresponding version of Office for which its support lifecycle follows: